epogrebnyak/economist-tools/README.md

 # Replication and reproducibility

 Economic analysis is not terribly advanced in replication and reproducibility.
-It is taught in fragments and there are internal incentive to keep your work to yours, but things are changing.
+Required skills taught in fragments and there are powerful incentives to keep your work to yourself, but hope things are changing (open access publishing, literate programming, data APIs, etc.).

 I contributed some code to the following open source tools: